Alandya Warren

 “The T. Howard Foundation gave me the mentors, resources, and network to launch my career.
 I’ve been proud to intern, serve as a Campus Ambassador, and give back to a program that shaped me.”

-Before that, she worked at a Smithsonian-affiliated museum, where she hosted a podcast exploring Black history and community memory.
+Previously, she worked at a Smithsonian-affiliated museum, where she hosted a podcast exploring Black history and community memory.
 That experience sharpened her voice as a researcher and creative.
 She was later selected for the Verizon Adfellows program, gaining hands-on experience at Walmart, Ogilvy, and Accenture.
 Across those roles, she supported campaign planning and social-first strategy — building a marketing foundation that’s both creative and intentional.

 Outside of her 9-5, Alandya has built a digital presence of 55K+ followers on TikTok (@EbonyArchival), where she highlights Black history and vintage glamour.
 Her thoughtful, research-driven content has made her a go-to voice for women-centered storytelling.
 She has collaborated with brands to create culturally resonant campaigns that live at the intersection of legacy and relevance.